skywind3000/vim-quickui/README.md

 call quickui#menu#open('abc')
 ```

+The default menus is located in the `system` namespace.

 ### Listbox

 When you have hundred items to deal with, menu is not enough to hold them.
 Then you will need a listbox.